 Berlin’s four occupational sectors were reduced to two in 1947, with the English staying behind to lend intelligence expertise.
 A lot of conflicting information is floating around, and plenty of people like the Schindlers are living under assumed identities.
 As it turns out, the Brits have some distressing news for Van Dyke regarding his personnel.

 Most spy movies use Checkpoint Charlie between East and West Berlin as the preferred place to conduct a hostage swap.
 This show ends with an East German truck coming all the way to a U.S. Army hospital.
-We assume that simply overpowering the guards and seizing John Leatherby is not a good idea if the tense international peace is to be maintained.
-Van Dyke gets ready to hand over the elderly ex-Nazis.
+We assume that overpowering the guards and seizing John Leatherby is not a good idea if the tense international peace is to be maintained.
+Van Dyke gets ready to hand over the elderly ex-English agents.

-But the movie does have one downside: Nunnally Johnson’s first job of direction.
+The movie does have one serious downside, Nunnally Johnson’s first job of direction.
 He hasn’t a clue where to put the camera, and the cameraman Charles G. Clarke should have stepped in to help more.
 Johnson continually leaves the frame half-empty in dialogue shots that place actors at extreme ends of the screen.
 This leaves desks, doors, and a map on a wall as the compositional focus of too many shots (see the top, large photo).
 Close-ups are avoided whenever possible, leaving the show with no beauty shots of its actresses.
 Johnson’s choice of shots is so poor that we have to wait through half of Anita Björk’s first scene to get a good look at her.
 Thankfully, the added resolution of HD lets us see the actors’ expressions even when they’re not large in the frame.
 When one thinks of how flexible and, well, cinematic Fox’s pictures had become just before CinemaScope was introduced, we’re happy that this awkward transition period only lasted a couple of years.
-Other directors in 1954 were already beginning to stop being so intimidated by the wide screen.
+Other directors in 1954 were already beginning to be less intimidated by the wide screen.

 The Warp-O-Scope optics of this early CinemaScope film are pretty extreme.
-People at the left extreme of the frame are visibly squeezed, not a little but a LOT.
+People at the left end of the frame are visibly squeezed, not a little but a LOT.
 A dizzying effect happens when the camera pans on exterior shots: the scenery looks like it’s rolling over bumps, to end up squeezed at the extreme left.
 It’s my theory that, as Bausch & Lomb made improved replacements, these early C’Scope lenses were sold off to low budget outfits.
 I think that’s why some later shows like The Day of the Triffids share the same optical issues as the earliest ‘Scope pictures.

 The KL Studio Classics Blu-ray of Night People is a satisfying disc presentation with a sharp scan and excellent color.
 The show was unavailable (to this viewer) for so long that I wondered if it had serious rights issues.
 Also please note that the images I’ve grabbed from the web do NOT reflect the quality of the Blu-ray, which is much better.

-A teaser trailer is included that uses only still art.
+A teaser trailer included only uses still art.
 The three children of Gregory Peck — Carey, Tony and Cecilia offer a remembrance of their famous actor father.
 Night People has been hard to see (for this viewer) for a long time, so long that I assumed some kind of rights problem must have been involved.
 Now that it’s finally here, it’s welcome.
 On a double bill with Henry Hathaway’s B&W, flat Diplomatic Courier, it would provide an excellent example of Hollywood’s awkward ’50s transition to widescreen movies.

 Movie: Very Good +